First Steps

 Leatherworking: A Multi-Step Process¶

-is vital for many items like Bellows
+Leather is vital for many items like Bellows (important for Forges), Backpacks, Saddles, etc.

 - Gather